riedelx/adaptic-pyproc/README.md

 These are all the python libraries _.py_ that provide the necessary classes and functions to run the analyses.
 These were designed for pre-processing and post-processing data in _ADAPTIC_.

 1. _utils.py_ - contains miscellaneous functions and classes used through the entire project.
 2. _materials.py_ - material classes.
-Currently the following material models are available: stl1, con1.
+Currently the following material models are available: stl1, con1, con2, stmdl2 and bond.
 3. _sections.py_ - section classes.
-Currently the following section models are available: rss, rccs and rcts.
+Currently the following section models are available: rss, rccs, rcts and isec.
 6. _adaptic.py_ - this defines the *adaptic* class for post-processing.

 ### 3. Documentation